Are you looking for salon lighting design ideas?

 There is a multitude of tasks that go on in a salon, therefore a multitude of task lights must be considered.
 Below are some examples of salon task lights to think about as you plan out your salon.

 Not only do your stylists need to see what they’re doing, but your clients also want to watch and make sure you are both on the same page when it comes to their hair.

-Having a mirror that has lights around the edges helps provide direct light onto your client and your workspace.
+Having a mirror that has lights around the edges helps provide direct light to your client and your workspace.

 Think of this as a desk lamp for hair stylists.

-This mirror has the lights flush with the mirror, this provides a sleek look the chair station and takes up less space.
+This mirror has the lights flush with the mirror, which provides a sleek look to the chair station and takes up less space.

 Salon Mirror with Exposed Light Bulbs

 A salon mirror with exposed light bulbs can provide an old Hollywood glam feel.